+The Company has stock-based employee compensation plans under which stock awards, comprised of restricted stock, stock options and performance share units are issued to employees and non-employee directors.
 The Company follows the fair value based method in accounting for equity-based compensation.
 Under the fair value based method, compensation cost is measured at the grant date based on the fair value of the award and is recognized on a straight-line basis over the award vesting period.
-Excess tax benefits on stock-based compensation are recognized as an increase to additional paid-in capital and as a part of cash flows from financing activities.
+Excess tax benefits on stock-based compensation are recognized as an adjustment to additional paid-in capital and as a part of cash flows from financing activities.